abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 Part of the problem:
 some important middle managers in the Al-Faw operation died in a plane crash on their way back to Tehran[^plane-crash].
-If aviation had been safer back then, the course of the war and the history of Iran and the middle east might have been different.
+If aviation had been safer back then, the course of the war and the history of the region might taken a different path.

 [^plane-crash]: Talmadge, L3,989

-I don't mean to canonize war or victory; but merely in terms of lives spent, ending the war would have been a win.
+I don't mean to canonize war or victory; but merely in terms of lives spent, ending the war early would have been a win.
 Just improving leadership would have been a win -- the Iranians' main tactic before and after Al-Faw was to overwhelm Iraqi positions with their untrained, martyrdom-motivated revolutionary infantry (more on this in the 'ideology' section below).